repository-service-tuf/repository-service-tuf-worker/docs/source/devel/index.rst

 the SQL Database and the Hashed Bins Target Roles in the Backend Storage (i.e.
 JSON files in the filestytem)

-When a task finishes, it send a task the **Publish the new Hashed Bins Target Roles** .
+When a task finishes, it sends a task the **Publish the new Hashed Bins Target Roles** .

 Every minute, the routine task **Publish the new Hashed Bins Target Roles** also runs.

-The task will continue run, wait until all the targets are persisted to the Repository Metadata backend.
+The task will continue running and waiting until all the targets are persisted to the Repository Metadata backend.

-The **Publish the new Hashed Bins Target Roles** runs once per time to using locks [#f1]_ .
+The **Publish the new Hashed Bins Target Roles** task runs once per time to using locks [#f1]_ .
 It will  will do:

 .. uml::